hcsullivan12/mapiX/README.md

 ```

 mapiX takes in a text file containing the 3D space point data.
 The data should be
-formatted in 3 columns beginning with Run, Subrun, and Event, followed by the space points like the following:
+formatted in space delimited columns beginning with Run, Subrun, and Event, followed by the space point information like the following:

 ```
 Run 6258
 Subrun 189
 Event 9319
-X1-coordinate Y1-coordinate Z1-coordinate
+X1-coordinate Y1-coordinate Z1-coordinate collectionHitPeakTime collectionHitWidth ColHitADC inductionHitPeakTime inductionHitWidth indHitADC
 X2-coordinate Y2-coordinate Z2-coordinate
 .
 .